AJ-Data06/ETL_Project/README.md

-Please see the project report for detailed analyses on the dataset. @ETL Project Report.docx
+Please see the project report for detailed analysis on the dataset. @ETL Project Report.docx

 # ETL-Project
 Anjana Bandara